 Percentage of information

-With these data sets, we then define a new variable call percentage of information.
+With these data sets, we then define a new variable called percentage of information.
 This variable relates to how much of the available information was measured.
-We assumed that background was reached at depth m, information percentage is define as how much area of the core was measured, e.g. if background was reached at depth 100 cm and the core was sampled every 1 cm if 20 samples are measured, the percentage of information would be 20 %.
-This variable will help us to have a measuring tool for how much information are needed for a good chronology without depending on the number or size of the samples.
+We assumed that background was reached at depth m.
+Information percentage is defined as how much of the core was measured, e.g. if background was reached at depth m=100 cm and the core was sampled using 20 1-cm thick slices, the percentage of information would be 20 %.
+This variable will help us to have a measuring tool for how much information is needed for a good chronology without depending on the number or size of the samples.

-In order to compare both the CRS and Plum under simular circumstances, the previously described data sets will be randomly selected for samples given a information percentage.
-In the case of cores which have not reach background, Plum (Aquino-López et al. 2018) has shown to provide accurate results without the need of user interference, on the other hand, the CRS can provide a chronology if the complete inventory is estimated using extrapolation and forcing the model to pass by a known date.
-This means user innervation and to avoid this problem and to provide a more objective comparison, every sampling set will reach background, which guaranties the proper use of the CRS model.
+In order to compare both the CRS and Plum under simular circumstances, the previously described data sets will be randomly selected for samples given an information percentage.
+In the case of cores which have not reached background, Plum (Aquino-López et al. 2018) has shown to provide accurate results without the need for user interference,.
+On the other hand, in such cases the CRS can only provide a chronology if the complete inventory is estimated using extrapolation and if the the model is forced to pass through a known date (e.g., as estimated by a 137Cs peak related to the AD 1986 Chernobyl accident).
+This means user intervention and to avoid this problem and to provide a more objective comparison, here every simulated sampling set will reach background, which guarantees the proper use of the CRS model.

 Model Comparison